gotchoices/MyCHIPs/doc/learn-lift.md

 ## Lift Logic

-February 2020
+Note:
+This section was originally written in February 2020, prior ot the development of the [1.0 protocol](learn-protocol.md).
+The information here is helpful and informative, but may not be entirely consistent with the newer protocol.

-For a better understanding of the lift algorithm, consider first reading [this article](http://gotchoices.org/mychips/acdc.html).
+For a higher level understanding of the lift algorithm, consider first reading [this article](http://gotchoices.org/mychips/acdc.html).

 As we discuss the alorithm, we will refer to the following figure: